 Fighting a Red Light Camera Traffic Ticket

-Many states now allow the use of automated camera systems to ticket drivers who run red lights.
-Here are some of the basics about red light cameras and how you might go about fighting a red light camera ticket (it's a little different than fighting a normal stoplight ticket).
+About half the states allow the use of automated camera systems to ticket drivers who run red lights.
+If you live or drive in one of these states, you might find yourself getting a notice of a red light violation.
+Red light camera laws vary by state, but here are some of the basics and how you might go about fighting a ticket (it's a little different than fighting a normal stoplight ticket).

 Red Light Camera Defenses